skip to content

 University Information Services

-Domain names within the cam.ac.uk domain are governed by University policy.
-This policy, approved by the Information Services Committee, is implemented by a panel in UIS, which includes the Relationship Managers.
+Domain names within the cam.ac.uk domain are governed by the University domain name policy.
+This policy, approved by the Information Services Committee, is implemented by a panel in UIS, which includes Relationship Managers.
 It is important to get the choice of name right as it can be quite hard and time-consuming to change it later.

 Second-level umbrella domains of cam.ac.uk